-- You have the right to get most of your health care services through Original Medicare or a Medicare Advantage plan. - You can get your Medicare Part D prescription drug benefits from a prescription drug plan or from a Medicare Advantage plan. - See Chapter 10, Section C, page 184 for more information about when you can join a new Medicare Advantage or prescription drug benefit plan. - If you leave our plan, you will be enrolled in Rhode Island Medicaid Fee For Service (FFS) for your Medicaid services.
-For more information about Rhode Island Medicaid
+- You have the right to get most of your health care services through Original Medicare or a Medicare Advantage plan. - You can get your Medicare Part D prescription drug benefits from a prescription drug plan or from a Medicare Advantage plan. - See Chapter 10, Section C for more information about when you can join a new Medicare Advantage or prescription drug benefit plan. - If you leave our plan, you will get your Medicaid services directly through Rhode Island Medicaid Fee for Service (FFS).
+For more information about Rhode Island Medicaid FFS, call 1-855-697-4347.